alphagov/government-service-design-manual/Assisted Digital/reducingreluctantusersuse ofassisteddigital.md

 If you're giving people code r copy to cuta and paste then here is where it will go.

 ##Why we do this
-The Government Digital Strategy (http://publications.cabinetoffice.gov.uk/digital/strategy/#persuading-those-who-are-online-to-use-government-digital-services) requires departmental digital strategies to include plans to encourage channel shift to digital services.
-These will be reviewed annually.  to This is the reasoning for the decision.
-You might want to link to relevant blog posts or legislation here.
+The [Government Digital Strategy] (http://publications.cabinetoffice.gov.uk/digital/strategy/#persuading-those-who-are-online-to-use-government-digital-services) requires departmental digital strategies to include plans to encourage channel shift to digital services.
+These will be reviewed annually.

 ##Further reading
 Link within the Manual, or to other posts, that will help people to work on the tool.